Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Orobanchaceae

-Marsh Lousewort is more common in the westerly parts of the UK and more generally widespread throughout Ireland.
-It was a member of the Figwort (Scrophulariaceae) family until recently but has now been moved into the Broomrape (Orobanchaceae) family.
+Marsh Lousewort was a member of the Figwort (Scrophulariaceae) family until recently, but it has now been moved into the Broomrape (Orobanchaceae) family.

-Lousewort grows in the damp acid soils of heaths, bogs and moors.
-It is semi-parasitic on the roots of other plants that grow in close proximity to it, and flowers from April to July.
+Often occurring with Tormentil Potentilla erecta and various kinds of heather and other acid-loving plants, Lousewort grows most abundantly in the damp soils of heaths, bogs and moors.
+It is hemi-parasitic on the roots of other plants, particularly grasses, that grow in close proximity to it.

 Pedicularis sylvatica can usually be seen in flower from April until the end of July.
 The specimens illustrated on this page were photographed in West Wales during June and July.

 We hope that you have found this information helpful.
 If so we are sure you would find our books Wonderful Wildflowers of Wales, vols 1 to 4, by Sue Parker and Pat O'Reilly very useful too.
 Buy copies here...